wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 `class TimingEvent`.
 This event does nothing but simply delay the execution of all child events by a specified number of cycles.
 In the following discussion, we will see that the delay event is used universally to "fill the gap" between two events that have a non-zero time period between them. `class CrossingEvent` is also defined to allow multithreaded DES of the weave phase.
-We delay the discussion of multithreaded simulation to the end of this article.
+We postpone the discussion of multithreaded simulation to the end of this article.
 Before that, the contention simulation is assumed to be single threaded with only a single domain.

 ### Memory Management